 Who is this test for?

-- • Family or personal history of a hereditary cancer syndrome associated with skin cancers
+• You have family or personal history of a hereditary cancer syndrome associated with skin cancers

 How many genes are tested in this panel?